Gulder Ultimate Search: GUS 1

-GUS 1 was produced on the Snake Island in Lagos State.
-The theme was 'The Legend of Captain Kush' and the Mr. Ezeugo Egwuagwu made history as the first winner of the reality show took home the Star Prize of 3 Million Naira.
+GUS 1 was produced on Snake Island in Lagos State.
+The theme was 'The Legend of Captain Kush' and Mr. Ezeugo Egwuagwu made history as the first winner of the reality show took home the prize of 3 Million Naira.

 GUS 2

-Obudu Hills, Calabar Cross River played host to the 2nd Season 'The Lost Helmet of General Maxmllian' and Mr. Lucan Chambliss took home the Star Prize of 5 Million Naira.
+Obudu Hills, Calabar, Cross River played host to the second season 'The Lost Helmet of General Maximilian' and Mr. Lucan Chambliss won the Star Prize of 5 Million Naira.

 GUS 3

-NIFOR, Benin Edo State was the venue of 'The Brew Master's Secret' (Season 3) and Mr. Hector Joberteh won the grand prize of 5 Million Naira and a Ford Explorer SUV.
+NIFOR, Benin, Edo State, was the venue of 'The Brew Master's Secret' (Season 3) and Mr. Hector Joberteh won the grand prize of 5 Million Naira and a Ford Explorer SUV.
 The now deceased Hector was shot dead at his apartment in Lagos on the morning of 3 September 2017.

 GUS 4

-The Shere Hills of Jos was the venue of 'The Search for the Golden Age' and the athletic Dominic Mudabai outpaced his contemporaries to claim the title that year.
+Shere Hills of Jos was the venue of 'The Search for the Golden Age' and the athletic Dominic Mudabai claimed the title that year.